-We refer to non-statutory curriculum guidance to support our professional judgment as we assess each child's progress and level of development as they progress towards the Early Learning Goals.
+We refer to Birth to 5 matters (non-statutory guidance) to support our professional judgment as we assess each child's progress and level of development as they progress towards the Early Learning Goals.
 We have regard to these when we assess children and plan for their learning by creating a curriculum that is ambitious and meets every child's needs.
 Our educational programmes support children to develop the knowledge, skills and understanding they need for: